Kenny Acheson: Later career

-He also had a brief flirtation with CART that year.
+Acheson also had a brief flirtation with CART that year.
 He was entered for the Indy 500 in a Lola T800 Cosworth but didn't drive.
 He then crashed his March 83C Cosworth at the Meadowlands before failing to qualify for Elkhart Lake and crashing in practice at Laguna Seca in the Skoal Bandit Lola T800 Cosworth.

-For the next few years he made his living in Japan where he raced for Kunimitsu Takahashi's Advan-backed Alpha team in Formula 3000 and sports cars.
+For the next few years, Acheson made his living in Japan where he raced for Kunimitsu Takahashi's Advan-backed Alpha team in Formula 3000 and sports cars.
 He won the Japanese Sportscar Championship in 1987 and on the back of that, moved back to Europe in 1988 with Sauber-Mercedes and was due to drive at Le Mans, but the team pulled out in practice.

-He embarked on a full season with Sauber-Mercedes in 1989 and took a fine second at Le Mans that year driving with Mauro Baldi, the pair going on to win at Brands Hatch and Spa.
+Acheson embarked on a full season with Sauber-Mercedes in 1989 and took a fine second at Le Mans that year driving with Mauro Baldi, the pair going on to win at Brands Hatch and Spa.

-At the end of 1989 he was dropped by Sauber despite his performances and instead moved to Nissan for 1990 for the WSPC season.
+At the end of 1989, Acheson was dropped by Sauber despite his performances and instead moved to Nissan for 1990 for the WSPC season.
 At Le Mans he retired the R90CK with a gearbox failure during the warm-up lap.

-For Le Mans in 1991 he was part of the Silk Cut Jaguar team, finishing third in the XJR12.
-In 1992 he was back at Le Mans, this time with Toyota driving the Tony Southgate designed TS010 and scoring another second, though the following year he failed to finish.
+For Le Mans in 1991, Acheson was part of the Silk Cut Jaguar team, finishing third in the XJR12.
+In 1992, he was back at Le Mans, this time with Toyota driving the Tony Southgate designed TS010 and scoring another second, though the following year he failed to finish.
 When the sportscar World Championship ended, Acheson switched to GT racing in Japan with the SARD team.
 This led to a final visit to the Sarthe in 1995, when he drove the SARD MC8R, retiring after just 14 laps when the car suffered a total brake failure.

-In 1996 Acheson went to the Daytona 24 Hours with the Newcastle United football team liveried Lister Storm, sharing the car with Geoff Lees and Tiff Needell.
+In 1996, Acheson went to the Daytona 24 Hours with the Newcastle United football team liveried Lister Storm, sharing the car with Geoff Lees and Tiff Needell.
 In the dying moments of the race his Lister was destroyed in a violent crash when he was hit by a slower car.
-Luckily he walked away from the scene, and he also decided to walk away from racing altogether.
+Luckily, he walked away from the scene, and he also decided to walk away from racing altogether.